Zhang Liyin: Career

-2006–07: Debut with Timeless and commercial success
+2006–2007: Debut with Timeless and commercial success

-Zhang's debut was anticipated not only in South Korea, but all of Asia, due to S.M.
-Entertainment's advertising of her being the "Chinese BoA" as well as Lee Soo-man himself stating he was training her to be the next leader of the Korean Wave.
-Before her official debut, it was already known that her first song was a duet with popular TVXQ member Xiah, which generated even more interest in her.
-Before the official release of her single, "Timeless" was available for free download between August 31 and September 6 on her official website.
-"Timeless" is a South Korean cover of the original single by Kelly Clarkson and Justin Guarini.

-On September 8, 2006, "Timeless" was released.
-The "Timeless" music video, which is a two-part instalment starring Lee Yeon-hee and Super Junior members Han Geng and Siwon, was ranked No. 1 on Melon's Video Chart for four full weeks.
+In August 2006, SM announced that Zhang would officially have her broadcast debut with a performance of her debut single "Timeless" featuring Xia Junsu on MBC's Music Core the next month.
+Prior to the official release of her single, "Timeless" was available for free download starting on August 31 in five Asian countries.
+Her debut single, "Timeless", was released on September 8.
+It is an R&B song which is a Korean version of the original single by Kelly Clarkson and Justin Guarini.
+The music video was a two-part installment, starring Lee Yeon-hee and Super Junior members Han Geng and Siwon.
+The music video ranked No. 1 on Melon's Video Chart for four full weeks.
 Within ten days of debuting, Zhang entered the "Take 7" chart on SBS's Inkigayo.

-Zhang started promoting the second track of her debut single, "Y (Why...)," in December 2006.
-S.M.
-Entertainment also released a "Timeless" documentary version of her "Y (Why...)" music video.
+Zhang continued to promote the B-side track from her debut single, "Y (Why...)," in December 2006.
+SM also released a "Timeless" documentary version of her "Y (Why...)" music video.
 This music video reveals her hardships during training; it also showed many behind the scenes clips of her promotion of "Timeless", including never-before-seen footage of her with Xiah.
-However, promotions for "Y (Why...)" ended quickly, and S.M.
-Entertainment announced that she would be on hiatus from the music industry throughout the rest of the year to prepare for her major debut in China in the end of the year.
+However, promotions for "Y (Why...)" ended quickly, and SM announced that she would be on hiatus from the music industry throughout the rest of the year to prepare for her major debut in China in the end of the year.
 Zhang made a surprising guest appearance at TVXQ's second Asia tour concert in Seoul, South Korea on February 23, 2007.
 She performed "TRI-ANGLE" with TVXQ, singing a part in the song that was previously performed by BoA.
 She made a second appearance with TVXQ on November 24, 2007, in Malaysia for the same concert, and was TVXQ's regular guest star for their "O" Asia tour until its finale in June 2008.